triamnetwork/triam-docs/docs/guides/concepts/ledger.md

 The first ledger in the history of the network is called the genesis ledger.

-Every [Stellar Consensus Protocol (SCP)](https://www.stellar.org/developers/learn/concepts/scp.html) round, the network reaches consensus on which [transaction set](./transactions.md#transaction-set) to apply to the last closed ledger; when the new set is applied, a new "last closed ledger" is defined.
+Every [Triam Consensus Protocol (SCP)](https://www.stellar.org/developers/learn/concepts/scp.html) round, the network reaches consensus on which [transaction set](./transactions.md#transaction-set) to apply to the last closed ledger; when the new set is applied, a new "last closed ledger" is defined.

 Each ledger is cryptographically linked to a unique previous ledger, creating a historical ledger chain that goes back to the genesis ledger.